Brookside, Oconto County, Wisconsin

 Brookside is an unincorporated community located in the town of Pensaukee, Oconto County, Wisconsin, United States.
 Brookside is located on County Highway J near U.S. Route 41, 8.7 mi southwest of Oconto.

-Brookside was named from its location at a brook.
-The town did have a post office that was established in 1871 but it was discontinued in late 1925.
+Brookside was named from its location alongside a brook.
+The town did have a post office that was established in 1871, but was discontinued in late 1925.
 Brookside was originally established as a crossroads community in June 1852.
 In the early 1900s, Brookside had a cheese factory on the eastside of Highway J, south of the intersection.
 After the closing of the school and bars in the late 1950s, Brookside has since become a sleepy rural community.